 Peter Schmeichel is widely regarded as the most excellent goalkeeper in the English Premier League.

-With Manchester United, he won five league titles, including the Champions League in 1999.
+Schmeichel won five league titles with Manchester United, including the Champions League in 1999.
 He was one of the best reflex savers the world has ever produced.

 He will be remembered for communicating (i.e., shouting) to his defense.